NerdWalletOSS/dynamorm/README.rst

    etc) means that we can always provide best-practices for queries and take advantages of new features without needing to refactor any application logic.

 2. **Delegate schema validation and serialization to more focused libraries**.
-Building ORM semantics is "easy", doing data validation and serialization is not.
+Building "ORM" semantics is "easy", doing data validation and serialization is not.
 We support both `Marshmallow`_ and `Schematics`_ for building your object schemas.
 You can take advantage of the full power of these libraries as they are transparently exposed in your code.

 .. _DynamoDB: http://aws.amazon.com/dynamodb/
 .. _Dynamo v1 in boto to Dynamo v2 in boto: http://boto.cloudhackers.com/en/latest/migrations/dynamodb_v1_to_v2.html